zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 <tr><td>stats</td>
 <td><p>Statistics of the call:</p>
 <ul>
-<li>duration: Call duration in seconds, represented by an aggregate value.</li>
+<li>duration: Call duration (s), represented by an aggregate value.</li>
 <li>txBytes: Total number of bytes transmitted, represented by an aggregate value.</li>
 <li>rxBytes: Total number of bytes received, represented by an aggregate value.</li>
 <li>txAudioKBitrate: Audio transmission bitrate in kbit/s, represented by an instantaneous value.</li>
-<li>rxAudioKBitRate: Audio receive bitrate in kbit/s, represented by an instantaneous value.</li>
+<li>rxAudioKBitRate: Audio receiving bitrate in kbit/s, represented by an instantaneous value.</li>
 <li>txVideoKBitRate: Video transmission bitrate in kbit/s, represented by an instantaneous value.</li>
-<li>rxVideoKBitRate: Video receive bitrate in kbit/s, represented by an instantaneous value.</li>
+<li>rxVideoKBitRate: Video receiving bitrate in kbit/s, represented by an instantaneous value.</li>
-<li>lastmileDelay: The time delay in milliseconds from the Client to the VO Server</li>
+<li>lastmileDelay: The time delay (ms) from the client to the VO server.</li>
-<li>users: The instant number of users in the channel when the user leaves the channel.</li>
+<li>users: The number of users in the channel when the user leaves the channel.</li>
 <li>puTotalUsage: System CPU usage (%).</li>
 <li>cpuAppUsage: Application CPU usage (%).</li>
 </ul>